dlucas1025/NHL-Late-Season-Behavior/README.md

 Hello!

 This is Lucas.
-I hope you read this before opening the files and getting into the nitty-gritty.
+Please read this before opening the files and getting into the nitty-gritty.

 A quick rundown: